 3. Good standing in medical community – (3) letters of recommendation including one current ISAM member.

-4. Documented medial practice over a 3- year period, continuous, in the addiction field
+4. Documented medical practice over a 3- year period, continuous, in the addiction field

 5. Evidence of Continuing Education